St. Mark's Episcopal Church (Philadelphia): 19th century

+20th century

+The main entrance, with polychromed figurers depicting "Christ in Majesty", are part of the portal designed by Milton Bennett Medary of the Zantzinger, Borie, and Medary firm in 1923.

 The Lady Chapel was designed by Cope and Stewardson in the late decorated Gothic style.
 It was built in 1900; the ceiling is the first known example in the US of a stone vault.
 Both construction of the chapel and its furnishings were donated by Rodman Wanamaker in memory of his late wife.
 Because of its architectural quality and significance, the building has been designated a National Historic Landmark (NHL).

 The church contains several ornaments by Charles Eamer Kempe; the Lady Chapel was originally decorated entirely according to Kempe's designs.
 When it was later redecorated, the altar was moved to the head of the north aisle to become the St. John's Altar.
 The polychromed figures were moved throughout the church, while the original stained glass remains in place.

 The church also has several Kempe frontals, representing a significant proportion of the surviving embroideries from that firm, some of which are still in occasional use.
 The Lady Chapel now contains a world-renowned silver altar with nearly 150 individually sculpted saints and scenes from the life of the Virgin Mary.
 It is humorously said of this altar that it is "The only place where one can worship both God and Mammon at the same time."

-The tower is one of about fifty in North America hung for change ringing, with a ring of eight bells.
-The bells were cast by the Whitechapel Bell Foundry in London.
-The heavy four bells were cast in 1876 and the light four were cast in 1878.
-The bells were restored for change-ringing in 1999.
+The tower is one of about 50 in North America hung for change ringing, with a ring of eight bells.
+The bells, which were cast by the Whitechapel Bell Foundry in London in 1876 and 1878, were restored for change-ringing in 1999.

 The Aeolian-Skinner pipe organ, op.
 948 (built 1936-1937) at the front of the church was designed and voiced by G. Donald Harrison.
 It is an early example of Harrison's American Classic style.
-The church also contains a String Organ given by Rodman Wanamaker and installed by the Wanamaker Organ Shop.
-The Screen Organ, which resides in a handsomely carved case situated between the Choir and Lady Chapel, dates from the 1902 Austin organ, which was voiced by British organbuilder Carleton Michell.
-In 2004 the Organ Historical Society rescinded its 1982 historical organ citation after the organ was expanded with digital voices and a new console built by Cornel Zimmer Organ Builders.
+The church also contains a string organ given by Rodman Wanamaker and installed by Wanamaker Organ.
+The screen organ, which resides in a carved case situated between the Choir and Lady Chapel, dates from the 1902 Austin organ, which was voiced by British organ builder Carleton Michell.